An Example of a Humanist or Celebrant-led Ceremony

-At this point the Celebrant can announce that they are husband and wife and John can kiss the bride.
+At this point the celebrant announces that they are husband and wife.

 Although there is no register to sign, the celebrant can create a “certificate of marriage” on parchment paper for you as a memento of the ceremony.
-You can have members of the party to witness these, thereby including more people in your ceremony, which can be presented to you by the Celebrant.
+To include more people in your ceremony, you can have witnesses as you would at a registry office.

-At this point some couples may incorporate another ritual, such as a hand fasting ceremony.
-Here, the coloured ribbons that have been woven together prior to the ceremony, are used to bind the hands of the couple together.
-For instance, the Celebrant may introduce it:
+Some couples may incorporate another ritual, such as a hand fasting ceremony.
+Coloured ribbons that have been woven together prior to the ceremony are used to bind the couple’s hands together.
+For example:

 Handfasting is a traditional and symbolic way of joining two people in matrimony.
 We have 3 ribbons, braided together to represent Jane’s life, John’s life and their new life together, bound by their love and commitment to each other which I will tie loosely round their hands.

-John and Jane, can you please hold hands.
 (The celebrant ties their hands together as s/he says the next statement).
 As this knot is tied, so are your lives now bound.
-Woven into this ribbon, imbedded into its very fibres, are all the hopes of your friends and family, and of yourselves, for your new life together.
+Woven into this ribbon are all the hopes of your friends and family, and of yourselves, for your new life together.
 With the fashioning of the knot, I tie all the desires, dreams, love and happiness wished for here in this place, as long as you both shall live.

-The planting of a tree by the Bride and Groom
+- Planting a tree by the bride and groom

-The closing of a wine box, which includes love letters to each other and then to be opened at a date of your choice, e.g. a wedding anniversary or the birth of your first child.
+- Closing a wine box, which includes love letters to each other and then to be opened at a date of your choice.

-couples’ commitment to each other.
-The Bride and Groom “jump” over a besom broom held by the Best Man and Head Bridesmaid to signify them entering a new phase of their lives, sweeping clean their lives etc. The Brooms can be highly decorated and can be displayed in their home.
+- Jumping the broom also echoes the ancient ways of signalling a couples’ commitment to each other.
+The bride and groom “jump” over a broom held by the best man and chief bridesmaid to signify them entering a new phase of their lives, sweeping clean their lives etc. The brooms are highly decorated and can then displayed in their home.

 Conclusion of the Ceremony